menu icon

 It's best to enjoy these light and crispy blueberry danish the day they are made.
 If there are any extra (highly unlikely!) store in a container for up to 2 days.
 Mine are on display on the kitchen counter in my footed cake stand.
 The danish are softer the second day, but will still be delicious.
 To crisp up the danish, heat in a 400 degree oven for 5 or so minutes.
 Watch closely so they do not get too brown.

-a blueberry danish with sugar on top
+Blueberry danish with sugar on top and on a cooling rack.

-more easy baked goods recipes I love
+more easy baked goods recipes

 • One Bowl Fudgy Brownies